-Are you wondering how you can protect your kids’ teeth from plaque, tartar and other key causes of cavities and tooth decay?
+Are you wondering how you can protect your kids’ teeth from plaque, tartar, and other vital causes of cavities and tooth decay?

 As a parent, it’s your job to ensure your children are healthy and well.
-Since babies and toddlers don’t know how to care for their own teeth, their oral health relies on you.
-Which is why It’s so important for you to know how to care for your child’s teeth and gums.
+Since babies and toddlers don’t know how to care for their teeth, their oral health relies on you.
+This is why it’s so vital for you to understand how to care for your child’s teeth and gums.

-Without proper dental hygiene, you put your kids at risk of suffering from cavities, tooth decay, gum disease, and the list goes on.
+Without proper dental hygiene, you put your kids at risk of suffering from cavities, tooth decay, gum disease, and so on.
 And poor dental hygiene in kids usually leads to poor dental hygiene in adults.

-So, how can you ensure optimal oral health for your children so that they grow up with strong, healthy teeth?
+So, how can you ensure optimal oral health for your children, so they grow with strong, healthy teeth?

-In this article, you will discover 7 helpful tips to care for your child’s teeth, as advised by the best family dentist in Leander, Texas.
+In this article, you will discover seven helpful tips to care for your child’s teeth, as advised by the best family dentist in Leander, Texas.

 Get ready to find out how you can keep your kids’ teeth healthy for years to come.